mhanauer/CGMCCSCBudget/README.md

-Installation - Management: Stipends for staff training for middle and high school Total stipends for middle and high staff: $46,875
+Installation - Management: Stipends for staff training from coaches for middle and high school Total stipends for middle and high staff: $46,875
 ```{r}
 num.staff.mid = 15*3